ZenMastersTeam/Zen-UV/mkdocs/unwrap.md

 ![](img/screen/unwrap/unwrap_mirror_3.gif)

-## Smooth by Sharp (Toggle)
+## Smooth by Sharp
-Toggle between Auto Smooth 180° (with sharp edges) and regular smooth modes.
+Before Blender v 4.1.0 - Toggle between Auto Smooth 180° (with sharp edges) and regular smooth modes

+Since Blender v 4.1.0: - Sets the "Shade Smooth" mode for all the mesh faces

+For more details, refer to the ["Emergency Light Tutorial"](tutorial/emergency_light/emergency_light_eng.md#set-sharp-edges).

 ---